mlabuda2/nf-tower-docs/docs/supported_software/fusion/fusion.md

 #### Fusion in manual compute environments

-Tower supports Fusion v2 for both Tower Forge and manual compute environments on AWS Batch and Google Cloud Batch.
-Detailed instructions for Fusion configuration in manual compute environments will be available soon.
-In the meantime, we highly recommend using Fusion in Tower Forge compute environments with the default settings described above.
+Tower supports Fusion v2 for both Batch Forge and manual compute environments on AWS Batch, and for Google Cloud Batch compute environments.
+Detailed instructions for configuration in manual AWS and Google Cloud Batch compute environments will be available soon.
+In the meantime, we highly recommend using Fusion v2 in Batch Forge compute environments with the default settings described above.

 <!--- keeping notes for future updates>
 ### K8s, GCP, etc. (later)